HX2003/tinyqv-pulse-transmitter/docs/info.md

 ## What it does

-Pulse transmitter is a peripheral that can transmit up to 128 binary symbols, each having varying durations.
+Pulse transmitter is a peripheral that can transmit up to 256 symbols, each having varying durations.
 You can specify at what position in the buffer the program starts, stops, or loopback to.
 You can choose to not loop, loop up to 256 times or loop forever.

 Due to the limited amount of memory available, each symbol is encoded as follows:
 | Bit 1          | Bit 0           |